Mikoyan-Gurevich MiG-23: Proposed variants and upgrades

 A proposed series of upgrades to the MiG-23 offered by Mikoyan in the late 1990s.
-At a cost of around US$1 million, it included new radar, self-defense suite and avionics, along with improved cockpit ergonomics, helmet-mounted display, and the ability to fire Vympel R-27 (NATO: AA-10 "Alamo") and Vympel R-77 (NATO: AA-12 "Adder") missiles.
+At a cost of around US$1 million, it included new radar, self-defense suite and avionics, along with improved cockpit ergonomics, helmet-mounted display, and the ability to fire Vympel R-27 (NATO: AA-10 "Alamo"), Vympel R-73 (NATO: AA-11 "Archer") and Vympel R-77 (NATO: AA-12 "Adder") missiles.
 For a lesser price, the existing Sapfir-23 would be improved along with newer missiles and other avionics.
 Airframe life extension was offered as well.